andrei-ng/docker-xenial-with-terminator-zsh/README.md

 ### Running a container

-Navigate to the chosen image subfolder.
+Navigate to the chosen image sub-folder.
 In a terminal type [./run_docker.sh](./run_docker.sh) followed by the name chosen in the previous step or with the default name assigned by the `Makefile`.
 This will run and remove the docker container upon exit (i.e., it is ran with the `--rm` flag).
 ```
 ./run_docker.sh GIVEN_IMAGE_NAME
 ```